Myu-Unix/habitude/README.md

 ## Features

 - Progress bar (100% = 60 days so stick to it !)
-- Ranks icons (partial) & titles (at your discretion)
+- Ranks icons & titles (at your discretion)
 - Shiny UI

 ✨
-## Usage
+## Install

-- Create a folder to host the assets by downloading the repo via https://github.com/Myu-Unix/habitude/archive/main.zip
+- Download the repo via https://github.com/Myu-Unix/habitude/archive/main.zip
-- Download the executable at https://github.com/Myu-Unix/habitude/releases
+- Download the executable for your OS at https://github.com/Myu-Unix/habitude/releases and put it on the same folder as the downloaded repo

-    ./habitude

-Press 'K' to exit

-#### Windows

-    habitude.exe
+- Run the executable

-Press 'K' to exit
+- Press 'K' to exit

 #### Config file format